This article is also available in: Português Español

 Lisbon’s former mayor António Costa, a socialist, won by a landslide and brought in 32 percent for the Partido Socialista after being elected frontrunner a year prior and uniting the entire city of Lisbon during his time as mayor.

-Costa succeeded in uniting the severely split left wing in Portugal, who came together to support his minority government.
-At first, observers were pessimistic about the potential of this coalition, predicting a collapse after a few months.
+Costa succeeded in uniting the severely split left wing in Portugal, who now support the minority government led by him.
+At first, observers were pessimistic about the potential of this constellation, predicting a collapse after a few months.
 Moreover, both the EU and German minister of finances saw a grave mistake in the departure from austerity.
-Angela Merkel described the prospect of a radical anti-austerity coalition in Portugal as “very negative”.
+“Angela Merkel described the prospect of a radical anti-austerity coalition in Portugal as “very negative”.
 The president of Portugal went further, calling non-conservative economic policies a “danger to national security” and attempting to keep the old government in power.

 Miraculous economic recovery